 Data / API - early access

-Streamed signals as emitted, with wallet, market, side, detected size, entry price, rule.
+Planned access to signal rows with public trader reference, market, side, detected size, entry price, and rule.

 • Signal emission timestamp in UTC